-Figure/ Section Indicator Definition 2.2.1.1 Direct and Indirect Fixed narrowband access paths Total number of direct and indirect fixed narrowband (data rates less than 144k) telephone lines, i.e. lines connecting the subscriber's terminal equipment to the public switched network and which have a dedicated port in the telephone exchange equipment.
+Figure/ Section Indicator Definition share.
+2.2.1.1 Direct and Indirect Fixed Narrowband Access Paths Narrowband Indirect Access Paths Total number of direct and indirect fixed narrowband (data rates less than 144k) telephone lines, i.e. lines connecting the subscriber's terminal equipment to the public switched network and which have a dedicated port in the telephone exchange equipment.
 There is a one-to-one relationship between PSTN lines and access paths, i.e. one PSTN access path is equal to one line.
 ISDN lines can be separated by type: Basic, Fractional and Primary Rate.
 For basic rate ISDN line, each line is capable of carrying 2 access paths; for fractional rate ISDN, each line can carry up to 16 access paths; for primary rate ISDN, each line can carry up to 30 access paths.
 Therefore total fixed access paths are based on the number of PSTN lines plus the appropriate multiplier applied to the number of installed ISDN lines.
 These narrowband access paths are used to deliver voice telephony and/or dial-up internet access to subscribers.
-2.2.2.1 Narrowband Indirect access paths Total number of indirect fixed narrowband (data rates less than 144k) telephone paths provided to customers by means of carrier pre-select only or wholesale line rental over PSTN or ISDN lines.
-Carrier pre-select allows the user to receive all or a portion of calls from one provider and line rental from a second provider (usually eircom ).
-Wholesale line rental (also known as single billing) allows the user to receive every aspect of telephone service, including all calls and line rental from an alternative operator other than the incumbent operator, eircom .
-2.3.1 and 2.3.2 Fixed voice call volumes (minutes) Total number of retail minutes or traffic generated by means of fixed voice calls both direct and indirect Call volumes are broken down into domestic (including calls to Northern Ireland), international outgoing calls, calls to mobile and other/advanced minutes (this category includes calls made from payphones and voice over broadband /VoIP calls).
-3.1.1 Total number of active internet subscriptions in Ireland This table quantifies the number of subscriptions (both residential and business) with either narrowband or broadband internet access.
+Total number of indirect fixed narrowband (data rates less than 144k) telephone paths provided to customers by means of carrier pre-select only or wholesale line rental over PSTN or ISDN lines.
+Carrier pre-select allows the user to receive all or a portion of calls from one provider and line rental from a second provider (usually eircom).
+Wholesale line rental (also known as single billing) allows the user to receive every aspect of telephone service, including all calls and line rental from an alternative operator other than the incumbent operator, Eircom.
+2.2.3.1 Fixed Market Retail Subscriptions by Type This chart shows the percentage of subscriptions by type.
+Subscriptions mean a customer with at least one contract with an electronic communications service provider.
+Bundled subscriptions are subscriptions of a single operator who receive two or more services such as fixed and mobile telephony service, access to TV programmes and broadband internet access from that single operator, usually for a single price and as part of a single bill.
+2.3.1 and 2.3.2 Fixed Voice Call Volumes (minutes) Total number of retail minutes or traffic generated by means of fixed voice calls both direct and indirect Call volumes are broken down into domestic (including calls to Northern Ireland), international outgoing calls, calls to mobile and other/advanced minutes (this category includes calls made from payphones and voice over broadband /VoIP calls).
+3.1.1 Total Number of Active Internet Subscriptions in Ireland This table quantifies the number of subscriptions (both residential and business) with either narrowband or broadband internet access.
 The growth rates are for quarterly and year-on-year growth in subscription numbers across each form of internet access.
 A narrowband internet subscription is considered active if it has been accessed in the last 60 days of the quarter.
-Metered narrowband internet subscribers pay a variable charge per month based on their specific usage of the internet and access the internet primarily via the copper or PSTN network.
-This includes internet users who have a subscription with an Internet Service Provider (ISP) and those customers who do not have a subscription with an ISP.
-Flat-rate narrowband internet subscribers pay a fixed monthly fee for a defined number of hours of narrowband Internet access, primarily via the copper or